 Here are seven basic strategies that will improve construction project efficiency and keep workers on task.

 1. Inventory Optimization

 Having material scattered around a site, not properly protected, and not clearly accounted for makes for many unproductive trips by crews on a construction site.
-Fear of running out of items (or not knowing where they are) creates overordering.
-Partner with a strategic distributor who can help you develop a method to keep your material convenient to the installation area, delivered on time, and in increments that don’t force you to stop work too often to receive it.
+Fear of running out of items (or not knowing where they are) creates over-ordering.
+Partner with a strategic distributor who can help you develop a method to keep your materials convenient to the installation area, delivered on time, and in increments that don’t force you to stop work too often to receive it.

 2. Project Planning

-Many contractors order every day because that’s the way they have always done it.
+Many contractors order materials every day because that’s the way they have always done it.
 They collect everyone’s list and send it to the office.
-Then, the order shows up the next day.
+Then, the material order shows up the next day.
 However, if it’s not onsite when the workers arrive, they start working and have to leave their work area to pick up the order.

 3. Stage and Storage

 Bulk shipments that contain material intended for installation at different phases of the job are rarely a good idea.
 The costs of multiple unplanned deliveries, moving material around, potential damage in relocation, and time trying to find items later are all potential profit drains.
 Work with your distributor to repackage and deliver product kits when and where the contractor needs it, according to the contractor’s schedule.

 4. Wire Management

 Placing a bulk wire order at the onset of a project can take risk out of the cost of material.
 Unfortunately, the cost savings diminish by the way product flows to the job site.
 A strong distributor will build a wire material management plan for all the circuit and feeder wire that builds releases by area and coordinates cuts to minimize scrap.
 A proper plan eliminates the need for overnight or “hot rush” cuts.